minhhungit/mongodb-cluster-docker-compose/minimize/readme.md

 #### But before you start inserting data you should verify them first
 ---

-If you want to add new shard to existed cluster, check more here
+## !!!
+If you want to add new shard to existed cluster, [check more here](https://github.com/minhhungit/mongodb-cluster-docker-compose/tree/master/minimize/scripts/update01)

+---

 ## 📋 Verify [🔝](#-table-of-contents)